NCSE Grand Canyon Raft Trip FAQ

 I am not that physically able; can I still participate?

 Yes!
 We have had people with many different degrees of mobility come on this trip in the past, and the outfitter has been very accommodating.
-Steve and Josh can help rafters as well.
+NCSE staffers can help rafters as well.
 That said, we recommend consulting with your physician before committing to the trip if you have any concerns, given the difficulties of receiving medical assistance should the need arise.

 People who are not able to participate in some or all of the hikes wait at the river in the shade and enjoy the peace and tranquility of the river if they can't negotiate a particular hike.